mikechambers/adb-mcp/README.md

 2. adb-proxy-socket node server
 3. Launch Photoshop and / or Premiere

+_TIP: Create a project for Photoshop / Premiere Pro in Claude and pre-load any app specific instructions in its Project knowledge._

 ### Photoshop
-4. Launch UXP Developer Tool and click the Load button for _Photoshop MCP Agent_
+1. Launch UXP Developer Tool and click the Load button for _Photoshop MCP Agent_
-5. In Photoshop, if the MCP Agent panel is not open, open _Plugins > Photoshop MCP Agent > Photoshop MCP Agent_
+2. In Photoshop, if the MCP Agent panel is not open, open _Plugins > Photoshop MCP Agent > Photoshop MCP Agent_
-6. Click connect in the agent panel in Photoshop
+3. Click connect in the agent panel in Photoshop

 Now you can switch over the Claude desktop.
 Before you start a session, you should load the instructions resource which will provide guidance and info the Claude by clicking the socket icon (Attach from MCP) and then _Choose an Integration_ > _Adobe Photoshop_ > _config://get_instructions_.

 ### Premiere
 4. Launch UXP Developer Tool and click the Load button for _Premiere MCP Agent_